 Cultural activities when applied to the tourism sector include a number of subclasses in terms of the standard industrial classifications (SIC) proposed in international recommendations, in particular:

 operation of historical sites and buildings and similar visitor attractions

-botanical & zoological gardens and nature reserves activities (IRTS, 2008).
+botanical and zoological gardens, and nature reserves activities (IRTS, 2008)

-The following Standard Industrial Classification sub categories are used to determine the make up of sports and recreation activities that are relevant to tourism:
+The following SIC subcategories are used to determine the make-up of sports and recreation activities that are relevant to tourism:

 operation of sports facilities

 other amusement and recreation activities (not covered elsewhere)